Electrogravitational

 heating the body significantly.
 So, in physics fields are known that do not

-perform work on the particles and do not change their energy.
-This is the
+perform work on particles and do not change their energy.
+This is the magnetic

-theory of relativity.
-A relativistic charged particle, passing through the
+field in general theory of relativity.
+A relativistic charged particle, passing

-region of space with the magnetic field, is deflected from the original
+through the region of space with magnetic field, is deflected from the original

-direction of motion by the Lorentz force, in which case the amplitude of the
+direction of motion by the Lorentz force, in which case amplitude of the

 particle’s momentum and its energy do not change.
 Despite this, the pressure